Fannon/search-bookmarks-history-and-tabs/README.md

 - This extension works best if you avoid:
   - using `#` in bookmark titles that do not indicate a tag.
   - using `~` in bookmark folder names.
-- TIPP: You can also add special browser pages to your bookmarks, like `chrome://downloads`.
+- You can also add special browser pages to your bookmarks, like `chrome://downloads`.

 ## User Configuration